Why Study at UBC Pharmaceutical Sciences?

 UBC's Flex PharmD program also trains you in leadership, communications, management, primary and hospital care, and chronic disease management.
 In addition, you will be exposed to innovative practice roles.

-Completion of the Flexible Doctor of Pharmacy program is optional; it is not required for continued licensure as a pharmacist in BC.
+Completion of the Flexible Doctor of Pharmacy program is optional; it is not required for continued registration as a pharmacist in BC.